 All MLA awards and honors are listed below.
 Choose the individual awards to see the terms and criteria information, access the online submission form, and view a list of past recipients.

 Rising Star Program: A one-year leadership development program with a project-based curriculum.

 Rittenhouse Award: Recognizes the best unpublished paper on medical librarianship.

 Virginia L. and William K. Beatty Volunteer Service Award: Recognizes a medical librarian who has demonstrated outstanding, sustained service to MLA and the health sciences library profession.

-Estelle Brodman Award for the Academic Medical Librarian of the Year: Recognizes an academic medical librarian at mid-career who demonstrates significant achievement, the potential for leadership, and continuing excellence.
+Estelle Brodman Award for the Academic Medical Librarian of the Year: Recognizes an academic medical librarian at mid-career who has demonstrated significant achievement, the potential for leadership, and continuing excellence.